dumkydewilde/snowplow-serverless/README.md

 - Google Cloud Storage bucket for storing custom schemas (everything in the schemas/ folder is automatically uploaded to this bucket)
 - Cloud Run Job for the BigQuery stream loader
 - Cloud Run Jobs for creating, mutating the BigQuery table as well as repeating failed inserts.
+- Cloud Run Job to run the Snowplow dbt packages.
+This currently fetches the dbt project inside this folder, but you can also supply it with your own dbt repo.

 The collector is serverless so it will scale to zero if there is no traffic.
 However if you do have continuous traffic, this might not be the best option for you as serverless instances work best for intermittent loads.
 The rest of the pipeline